DanielT/a2ltool/manual/src/create_src.md

 a2ltool processes any text file, regardless of its type.
 The syntax of the code is not evaluated, and C-style preprocessor directives are ignored. a2ltool only searches for comments—either blocks enclosed in `/* */` or lines starting with `//`.

+## Notes

+### Input Processing

+a2ltool does not parse C or C++ code.
+The operation of a2lfile is also completely unaffected by the preprocessor directives `#if` and `#ifdef`; a2ltool does not interpret these conditional statements.
+It only scans the text of the source file for comments and processes these.

+For example, if you place a definition inside an `#ifdef` block:

+    #ifdef SOME_CONDITION
+    /*
+    @@ SYMBOL = example
+    @@ A2L_TYPE = MEASURE
+    @@ DATA_TYPE = UBYTE
+    @@ END
+    */
+    uint8 example;
+    #endif

+The output will _always_ contain the measurement variable `example`, regardless of whether `SOME_CONDITION` was true during compilation.

+If your input files use such constructs, run a2ltool with the `--update FULL` option to remove any invalid items during the update step.

+### Addresses

+If an input definition specifies an address, a2ltool inserts this address into the output without modification.
+These addresses are not automatically validated against the program’s debug information, since it is valid to run `--from-source` without providing an ELF or PDB file.

+When a2ltool creates objects for array elements or structure instances (defined using `ELEMENT`s and an `INSTANCE`), it does not calculate address offsets.

+Therefore, addresses in objects created from source comment definitions should be considered potentially incorrect.
+Always update them using a2ltool’s `--update` or `--update ADDRESSES` options.

+### Output Validation

+a2ltool performs only minimal consistency checks when creating items from source comments.

+For example, added items may reference COMPU_METHODs or RECORD_LAYOUTs by name, which are not guaranteed to exist.

+To perform a full sanity check, use the `--check` option together with `--from-source`.

 ## Example

 #### Example Input